LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/README.md

 ## <a id="overview"></a>Symbology Conversion Chat Bot Demo overview

 This demo application shows how to integrates [Messenger Bot API](https://developers.refinitiv.com/messenger-api) with [Eikon Data API](https://developers.refinitiv.com/eikon-apis/eikon-data-api) to be a basic [Python](https://www.python.org/) chat bot application.
-The symbology chat bot receives a symbology conversion  request from users in the chatroom, then uses Eikon Data API to covert the requested symbol and lets the Bot API response to user.
+The symbology chat bot receives a symbology conversion  request from users in the chatroom, then uses Eikon Data API coverts the requested symbol and lets the Bot API response to user.

 ![Figure-1](images/chat_bot_symbology_result.png "Chatbot Symbology")

+This demo application supports the following instrument codes conversion:
+- RIC
+- ISIN
+- SEDOL
+- CUSIP
+- lipperID
+- OAPermID

 *Note*: The Messenger Bot API uses Refinitiv Data Platform APIs (RDP APIs) for authentication process.
 The APIs provide simple web based API access to a broad range of content for developers.
 Please refer to [RDP APIs page](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis)  for more detail.

 ## <a id="usage-limit"></a>Eikon Data API Usage and Limits Guideline